Guides on spas, swim spas, and pools

 Structural differences

-- Pool: recreational leisure, social use, and free swimming.
+Swimming pool: recreational leisure, social use, and free swimming.

 Differences in maintenance

-Differences in investment
+Differences in up-front cost and investment

 Before deciding